How to plan an African safari on a tight budget: 8-step safari planning

-Before you plan your African safari
+Before planning your African safari on a budget

-Etosha National Park NamibiaEtosha National Park Namibia
+Etosha National Park Namibia

-A good place to start is by picking a safari destination – or at least have some idea where in Africa you want to go.
+A good place to start planning your African safari on a budget is by selecting a destination, or at least having an idea of where in Africa you want to go.

 The main African safari countries are Kenya, Tanzania, South Africa, Namibia, Botswana, Zimbabwe, Zambia, Uganda, and Rwanda.